CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/README.md

 qaa = pd.read_csv(f"{YOUR_CSV_FILE}", encoding = "utf8")`
 ```

-Then you can generate more data from the loaded data.
+Then you can generate more data from the original structured data.
 ```
 input_dict = {"qaa": qaa[:]}
 output_dict = flow(input_dict)

 ```
-### Data Generation from Text
+### Generate Structured Data from Unstructured Text
-Generate Question-Answer pair data from text using the `DataGenTextFlow` interface.
+Generate structured data (e.g. Question-Answer pairs) from unstructured text using the `DataGenTextFlow` interface.

 #### Example
-First, load a text from which you would like to generate the Question-Answer data.
+First, load a text file (e.g. `.txt`) from which you would like to generate the Question-Answer pairs.
 ```
 with open(os.path.join(f"{YOUR_FILE_PATH}", "YOUR_FILE.txt"), "r") as file:
     context = file.read()
 ```
-Then you can generate the Question-Answer data from the text.
+Then you can generate the Question-Answer pairs from the text.
 ```
 flow = DataGenTextFlow()
 input_dict = {"context": context}
 output_dict = flow(input_dict)
 ```

-### Data Generation from Text plus Data
+### Generate and Augment Structured Data from Unstructured Text
-Using the `TextPlusDataGenFlow`, you can run the previous two flows in sequence to generate data from text, and then generate additional data from the generated data.
+Using the `TextPlusDataGenFlow`, you can run the previous two flows in sequence to generate structured data from unstructured text, and then augment more data from the structured data.

 #### Example
-First, load a text from which you would like to generate the Question-Answer data.
+First, load a raw text file (e.g. `.txt`) from which you would like to generate the structured data (e.g. Question-Answer pairs).
 ```
 with open(os.path.join(f"{YOUR_FILE_PATH}", "YOUR_FILE.txt"), "r") as file:
     context = file.read()
 ```
-Then you can generate the Question-Answer data from the text.
+Then you can generate the Question-Answer pairs from the raw text.
 ```
 flow = TextPlusDataGenFlow()
 input_dict = {"context": context}
 output_dict = flow(input_dict)
 ```

-### Self Instructed Fine Tuning
+### Generate Structured Data from Unstructured Text (Self Instructed)
-Generate data from html text, and then fine tune the model on the generated data using the `SelfInstructedGenFlow` interface.
+Generate data from unstructured text using the `SelfInstructedGenFlow` interface.

-First, place your html file in the same directory as your python file.
+First, place your raw text file (e.g. `.html`) in the same directory as your python file.

-Then you can generate the Question-Answer data from the html.
+Then you can generate the structured data (e.g. Question-Answer pairs) from the raw text.
 ```
 # Initiate flow
 flow = SelfInstructedGenFlow()